lilianweng/lil-log/_posts/2022-02-20-active-learning.md

 - *Margin score*: $$U(\mathbf{x}) = P_\theta(\hat{y}_1 \vert \mathbf{x}) - P_\theta(\hat{y}_2 \vert \mathbf{x})$$, where $$\hat{y}_1$$ and $$\hat{y}_2$$ are the most likely and the second likely predicted labels.
 - *Entropy*: $$U(\mathbf{x}) = \mathcal{H}(P_\theta(y \vert \mathbf{x})) = - \sum_{y \in \mathcal{Y}} P_\theta(y \vert \mathbf{x}) \log P_\theta(y \vert \mathbf{x})$$.

-Another way to quantify ncertainty is to rely on a committee of expert models, known as Query-By-Committee (QBC).
+Another way to quantify uncertainty is to rely on a committee of expert models, known as Query-By-Committee (QBC).
 QBC measures uncertainty based on a pool of opinions and thus it is critical to keep a level of disagreement among committee members.
 Given $$C$$ models in the committee pool, each parameterized by $$\theta_1, \dots, \theta_C$$.
 - *Voter entropy*: $$U(\mathbf{x}) = \mathcal{H}(\frac{V(y)}{C})$$, where $$V(y)$$ counts the number of votes from the committee on the label $$y$$.
 - *Consensus entropy*: $$U(\mathbf{x}) = \mathcal{H}(P_\mathcal{C})$$, where $$P_\mathcal{C}$$ is the prediction averaging across the committee.
 - *KL divergence*: $$U(\mathbf{x}) = \frac{1}{C} \sum_{c=1}^C D_\text{KL} (P_{\theta_c} \| P_\mathcal{C})$$